noahfjaccard/CSC687/README.md

   Then Classifcation methods are ran in Classifcations.R.

+  Streaming Service Statistics.pdf is a presenetaion describing our thought process and project steps.

   Sources for csv files
 Bansal, Shivam.
 “Netflix Movies and TV Shows.”
 Kaggle, 27 Sept.
 2021, https://www.kaggle.com/shivamb/netflix-shows.